JModi16/Pilates/README.md

 * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes[Font Awesome:]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css)
 * Visual Studio code was the IDE used and within this Git was used for version control by utilizing the terminal to commit changes and Push to GitHub.
 [VScode:](documentation/gitdemo.jpeg)
 * Balsamiq was used to create the wireframes to support in the design process.[Balsamiq:](https://balsamiq.com/)
+* Screen reader was the website used to capture screenshot images of my site to add to my readme document [SceenRec](https://screenrec.com/)

 ## Deployment
 -   ### Deployment